jaseknighter/splnkr/README.md

 interesting feedback occurs when the source of audio that is routed to the SuperCollider engine from the norns audio in jacks (see *audio routing* above), is also being controlled with the *splnkr* script's amp/freq detection capabilities.

 ### saving sequences
-sequence data may be saved in the *sequencing* sub-menu.
+the current state of the grid sequencer may be saved and recalled from the *sequencing* sub-menu.

-## effects
-there are four main effects built into the *splnkr* script: delay, bitcrush, enveloper, and pitchshift. these may be controlled with the grid sequencer and in the params menu.

-### delay
-delay time, decay, and amp controls are provided. when delay is set to very small amounts, resonating sounds may occur (like karplus-strong)
-### bitcrush
-control the number of bits and bitcrush rate
-### enveloper
-the enveloper is a granular synthesis-based enveloper that uses the shape of the *splnkr* scripts first envelope (see *page 2: envelopes* above). this allows for shaping of whatever audio is routed to the SuperCollider engine (see *audio routing* above), including softcut audio samples.

-### outputs
+### inputs/outputs

-midi, crow, jf, and w/ outputs are avaiable in the params menu (lots of bugs here to sort out).
+settings for midi, crow, jf, and w/ are avaiable in the params menu.

-*pitch/frequency tracking*
+### amp/frequency detection

-after the wet signal is sent to the SuperCollider engine's bandpass filters, pitch and amplitude is tracked and sent back to norns, which passes the info on to external devices (midi, crow, jf, w/) depending on their (buggy) settings
+after the wet signal is sent to the SuperCollider engine's bandpass filters, pitch and amplitude is tracked and sent back to norns, which passes the info to external devices (midi, crow, jf, w/) depending on their settings.

 ## credits
 * first and foremost, i'd like to thank [SPIKE the Percussionist](http://manipulate.net) for tremendous amount of testing, feedback, and encouragement he provided as i was working to get this script ready to publish.